 Disallow:

-The last little website I made was for promoting a small one-person business.
-Adding an author meta tag cannot hurt.
+The last small website I made was meant to promote a small one-man business.
+Adding an author meta tag can't hurt.

 <meta name="author" content="John Doe">

-This is a summary of your web page.
-This is usually what search engines will display under the title of your page in the search results.
+It's a summary of your web page.
+This is usually what search engines show under the title of your page in search results.

 <meta name="description" content="Lorem ipsum">